bsv-blockchain/cars-node/README.md

 ## Prerequisites

-- **BSV Project Structure:** Your deployed projects follow a known structure with `deployment-info.json`, a `backend/`, optional `frontend/`, and optional `contracts/`.
+- **BSV Project Structure:** Your deployed projects follow [a known structure (BRC-102)](https://github.com/bitcoin-sv/BRCs/blob/master/apps/0102.md) with `deployment-info.json`, a `backend/`, `frontend/`, and integrated sCrypt contracts (optional).
-- **CARS CLI Installed Locally (for developer workflows):** While not strictly required on the CARS Node host, you’ll use it on your dev machine to upload artifacts.
+- **[CARS CLI](https://github.com/bitcoin-sv/cars-cli) Installed Locally (for developer workflows):** Use it on your dev machine to upload built artifacts.
 - **Docker & Docker Registry:** Needed for building/pushing images.
+Use the integrated `registry` and `dind` in the local `docker-compose.yml`, or configure externally.
 - **Kubernetes Cluster and kubectl Access:** CARS Node expects access to a k3s or Kubernetes cluster.
+Again, you can use the pre-configured Rancher k3s in the Compose file, or configure your own for larger scale.
+The Dockerfile bundled with the code installs `kubectl`, or you can run CARS directly on machine(s) that already have it.
 - **Helm:** For deploying workloads as Helm releases.
+Again, present in the integrated `Dockerfile`, or you can install it yourself.
 - **MySQL Database:** Persistent storage of project state.
+Use the integrated Compose file, or configure your own with ENV variables.
-- **SendGrid API Key (Optional):** For sending email notifications about billing, deployments, and admin changes.
+- **SendGrid API Key:** For sending email notifications about billing, deployments, and admin changes.
+Provide it as an environmental variable or add it to a local `.env` for use with Compose.

 ---